leo-barreto/USP-JEWEL/README.md

 ```

 ### Running the example
 Let's see if everything is setup correctly by running an example.
-The folder `example/` has parameters files for the JEWEL (`params_example.dat` and the medium `medium_params_example.dat` (similar to original JEWEL), and a *TReNTov-USPhydro* PbPb 0-10% 5.02 TeV medium profile.
-For this test, the nuclear PDF *EPPS21nlo_CT18Anlo_Pb208* (referenced by the parameter `PDFSET 904400`) must be provided by LHAPDF (get it from [here](https://lhapdf.hepforge.org/pdfsets.html) and follow LHAPDF set up instructions).
+The folder `example/` has parameters files for the JEWEL (`params_example.dat` and the medium `medium_params_example.dat` (similar to original JEWEL), and a *TReNTo+vUSPhydro* PbPb 0-10% 5.02 TeV medium profile.
 The file is rather large so be sure to decompress it (should be .dat file!) before usage.

+For this test, a nuclear PDF must be provided by LHAPDF, e.g. *EPPS21nlo_CT18Anlo_Pb208* (referenced by the parameter `PDFSET 904400` in `params_example.dat`).
+It can be obtained from [here](https://lhapdf.hepforge.org/pdfsets.html) and the test will work for any other PDF set as long as the parameter file is modified accordingly.

 ```bash
 cd example/